The Pandemic Is Pushing Scientists To Rethink How They Read Research Papers

 Some scientists in the U.S. approach research from China with trepidation.
 There have been some widely publicized scandals around scientific misconduct at Chinese universities.
 While misconduct is hardly unique to China, scientists with only a vague sense of who is culpable may prejudge Chinese science in general.
 This would be a mistake, argues Heping Zhang, a professor of biostatistics at Yale University.

-"There are people who cheat whenever humans are involved," says Zhang.
+"There are people who cheat whenever humans are involved," Zhang says.
 "It is unfair and unnecessary to be prejudiced against diligent and honest scientists regardless of how many others don't hold up the high standard," he writes in an email.
 "I have direct experience where an important and solid study may be rejected because the authors are Chinese."

 Scientists should approach each piece of research with an open mind, he says, and judge the science on its merits.

-Bloom at the BMJ agrees, saying there is a danger in relying too heavily on surrogates, such as big names, or big-name journals, when evaluating a new finding.
+Bloom at the BMJ agrees, saying there is a danger in relying too heavily on surrogates, such as big names or big-name journals, when evaluating a new finding.

 "There are retractions and falsifications from great journals, great institutions, from Nobel laureates and so on," Bloom says.
 "So, it behooves us all to try and move away from who we recognize as good."